aws-samples/serverless-patterns/cloudfront-apigw-rest-api-lambda-dynamodb-sam/README.md

 Open the Cloudfront URL in a browser on your local machine.
 Fill out the form with data and click ```Submit```.
 Upon submitting, your browser will send a ```POST``` request to the API Gateway and trigger the Lambda to store the data in DynamoDB.

 To view the data in DynamoDB, navigate to the DynamoDB service in the AWS console, select ```Tables``` from the left navigation pane and click on the ```serverless-webform-sample-table``` table.
 In the ```View Table``` page click on ```Explore Table Items``` button and scroll down to ```Items Returned``` to view the data stored in the table.
 This data should match the data entered in the previous step.

-## Recommendations

-To use this code in a production environment, it is recommended to [enable authentication](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) on the API Gateway ```POST``` method to prevent nefarious activity against the API and unexpected costs.

 ## Cleanup